itsmemdtofik/eCommerce/README.md

 ## License

 This project is licensed under the Apache License 2.0.
 You can find more information in the [LICENSE](LICENSE) file.
+For more information, you can visit the [Apache License 2.0 website](http://www.apache.org/licenses/LICENSE-2.0).

 Repository link: [https://github.com/itsmemdtofik/eCommerce](https://github.com/itsmemdtofik/eCommerce)